verityj/verityj.github.io/nostr-news-feeds.md

 _Note:_ to make sure you reach the below RSS feeds, add relay **wss://relay.mostr.pub** (source: [Mostr]).

 General and US-centric news are alphabetized below.
 Some country-specific and purely technical news have their own sections that follow.
-Table of contents will be added when the list is a little more finalized.

 # Table of contents